adaj/adaj/README.md

 I am currently developing Clair (Collaborative learning agent for interactive reasoning).

-Clair's prototype is running on [graasp.eu](https://graasp.eu/); contact me if you wish to test or interact with it.
+Clair's prototype is running on (GoLab)[https://www.golabz.eu/] and [graasp.eu](https://graasp.eu/); contact me if you wish to test or interact with it.